 Enabling gameshare on your best PS5 games may be even easier than enabling the feature on a PS4.
 That is if you familiarize yourself with the updated terminology.
 On the newer console, the feature is called “Console Sharing and Offline Play.”
 Here’s a quick guide to set it up.

 Step 1: Log in to your PlayStation Network account on your PS5.

-Step 2: While on the main menu, click the gear icon located between the magnifying glass and your avatar to access the Settings tab.
+Step 2: From the main menu, click the Gear icon located between the magnifying glass and your avatar to access the Settings tab.

 Step 3: Select Users and Accounts.

 Step 4: Scroll down and select the Other option.